ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 Press Touchpad South to reset stick.
 In MAME game's Input Device Options, set Keyboard Input Provider to dinput, Joystick Input Provider to xinput.
 In Advanced Options, set Joystick to On, Joystick deadzone to 0, Joystick saturation to 1.

 Press Alt-Enter to switch to fullscreen.
+If your screen's resolution is 16:9 and the game is 4:3, you need to modify ScaleYaw from 1000 to 1333 in the config file in order to get the correct crosshair moving scale (and restart app, text editor needs to be run as admin).

 For some games like Terminator 2: Judgment Day which need to calibrate the gun for player 2, if not playing, press keyboard key A (default for player 2's gun trigger) to pass.